simonneutert/simonneutert.github.io/posts/2026-05-26-opencloud-caddy-home-network.md

 OC_DATA_DIR=/home/bedman/opencloud/data
 ```

-**⚠️ IMPORTANT:** Please change passwords, if this is not a test installation!
+**⚠️ IMPORTANT:** Please change passwords if this is not a test installation.

 Key settings in my `.env`: